What's it like to work in law?

 I am given a lot of responsibility at an early stage at Marriott Harrison.
 I have been very fortunate to have had direct client contract on many occasions.
 This has been an invaluable experience in terms of starting to build my own practice going forward.

-Where do you hope to be in 5 years time?
+Where do you hope to be in five years time?

 I would like to be qualified into the practice area of my choice and perhaps start specialising in a particular aspect within that practice area where people come to me for advice.